The CFO'S Perspective

 when-does-a-business-need-a-cfo.jpg

-There is no one better positioned inside a company than the CFO to develop structure from a complex process, and create sustainable financial success in business.
-The CFO takes their financial expertise and channels it into a strategic leadership role to create financial success for the company and its stakeholders.
+There is no one better positioned to create sustainable financial success inside a business than the CFO.
+A CFO takes their financial expertise and channels it into a strategic leadership role to create financial success for the company and its stakeholders.
+As such, their responsibilities include: budgeting and forecasting, managing mergers or acquisitions, and handling compliance issues.

 Determining the type of CFO or what level of skill is needed is dependent on the state of the company, and where it expects to be in the near term.
 For companies experiencing more rapid growth, a common trigger for hiring a CFO may be related to a decision to acquire investment capital.
 In this case, the finance chief often becomes the liaison charged with keeping investors updated on how the company is performing.
 The type of organization, whether it is in the public or private sector, and its history and culture will also influence the type of CFO required.